niclashedam/portfolio/_pages/consulting.md

 ### how to contact me

-If you are interested in my consultancy services, please e-mail me at [niclas@hed.am](mailto:niclas@hed.am).
+If you are interested in my consultancy services, please e-mail me at [website-75184@sl.hed.am](mailto:website-75184@sl.hed.am).
 I am happy to discuss your needs and goals and provide you with a quote based on the scope and complexity of the project.
 My fees are negotiable and transparent, and I always strive to deliver high-quality and timely solutions.

 Thank you for considering my services, and I look forward to hearing from you!